Rojsocool/MAGDwork/README.md

 # MAGDwork

+This repository contains examples of pj.5s code used teaching in MAGD 150

+## Materials and Textures

-Just Some Project I worked on
+These are just some project I worked on in MAGD150